Statistical significance in high-dimensional linear models: Appendix

-We report here on a small simulation study for testing $H_{0,G}$ with $G = \{1,2,\ldots ,100\}$.
-We consider model (M2) from Section \ref{subsec.simul} with 4 different configurations and we use the p-value from (\ref{pvalue2}) with corresponding decision rule for rejection of $H_{0,G}$ if the p-value is smaller or equal to the nominal level 0.05.
-Table \ref{tab-supp2} describes the result based on 500 independent simulations (where the fixed design remains the same).

-The method works well with much better power than multiple testing of individual hypotheses but worse than average power for testing individual hypotheses without multiplicity adjustment (which is not a proper approach).
+We report here on a small simulation study for testing $H_{0,G}$ with $G = \{1,2,\ldots,100\}$.
+We consider model (M2) from Section \ref{subsec.simul} with 4 different configurations and we use the $p$-value from~(\ref{pvalue2}) with corresponding decision rule for rejection of $H_{0,G}$ if the $p$-value is smaller or equal to the nominal level 0.05.
+Table~\ref{tab-supp2} describes the result based on 500 independent simulations (where the fixed design remains the same).
+The method works well with much better power\vadjust{\eject} than multiple testing of individual hypotheses but worse than average power for testing individual hypotheses without multiplicity adjustment (which is not a proper approach).
 This is largely in agreement with the theoretical results in Theorem \ref{th.detection}.
 Furthermore, the type I error control is good.